-Object-based Recognition captures key properties for each control on which an action was performed, as well as the action performed.
-Captured objects and a select set of their properties are stored in a repository (often called an object repository or object map) using a unique name derived from the object.
+Object-based Recognition captures key properties for each control on which an action was performed, as well as the action.
+Captured objects properties are stored in a repository (often called an object repository or object map) using a unique name derived from the object.
 Any test can use the repository, and in some tools, the repository is available across more than one test suite or collection of tests.
 Future recorded tests first check for the existence of the object in the repository and only add a new entry should it not exist.